fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 tricky as it changes table calculations and can give us undesired results.

-In this recipe, we will go through an example of what can happen when we filter a view that includes table calculation, and an easy way to include a table calculation filter that will give us the desired result.
+In this lab, we will go through an example of what can happen when we filter a view that includes table calculation, and an easy way to include a table calculation filter that will give us the desired result.